 enabling business growth and knowledge exchange in an enterprising countryside

 Rural Enterprise UK is a 5 year integrated research, enterprise and implementation initiative designed to improve the fortune of rural SMEs across the UK.
-It is being led by Newcastle University's Centre for Rural Economy (CRE) in the School of Agriculture, Food and Rural Development and the Business School and has been built upon extensive consultation with UK Government departments, enterprise agencies, business organisations and other partners.
+It is being led by Newcastle University's Centre for Rural Economy (CRE) and Business School and has been built upon extensive consultation with UK Government departments, enterprise agencies, business organisations and other partners.
 Rural Enterprise UK aims:

 to analyse and disseminate evidence of growth opportunities and challenges for businesses in UK's rural areas,

 to identify solutions to overcome impediments to raising productivity in rural areas and foster rural business development and growth.